 Based on Peconic Landing’s continued high level of occupancy and strong financial performance, Peconic Landing maintains a stable BBB- investment grade rating.
-In a recent report from January 2023, Fitch reaffirmed Peconic Landing’s rating and found Peconic Landing to be stable and moving forward in a positive direction.
+In a recent report, Fitch reaffirmed Peconic Landing’s rating and found Peconic Landing to be stable and moving forward in a positive direction.

 Fitch’s findings included the community’s favorable location, strong census, large and attractive campus on the North Fork of eastern Long Island, and solid local area demographics.
 The credit agency also noted Peconic Landing’s steady underlying operations and strong revenue defensibility, predicting through scenario analysis that the community’s key leverage and coverage metrics will remain consistent.

 Fitch’s baseline scenario, which is a reasonable forward look of financial performance over the next five years given current economic expectations, shows Peconic Landing maintaining financial metrics consistent with the current rating and with historical levels of performance.

 Peconic Landing also has the distinction of being the only internationally-accredited CCRC on Long Island, recently earning its third five-year accreditation from the Continuing Care Accreditation Commission (CCAC) and Commission on Accreditation of Rehabilitation Facilities (CARF).